 Technology is an integral part of teaching and learning in the Senior School at All Saints Anglican School.
 Presently we have over 150 computers in laptop banks around the Senior School, six Electronic Learning Centres (ELCs) including specialist labs for Business, Graphics and PE, the ongoing rollout of electronic whiteboards, and wireless connectivity for those students who choose to bring their own device.

-From 2017, All Saints will begin to rollout a one-to-one plan (one device for each student) for all students in Years 10, and eventually all Senior School students by 2019.
-Students will receive a laptop in Year 10 and retain this laptop throughout their senior schooling.
+From 2019, all Senior School students will be part of the one-to-one computing programme.
+Students will receive a laptop at the start of Year 10 and retain this laptop throughout their senior schooling.
 The One-to-One Programme will ensure an appropriate tool is provided to allow students to be the best they can be, and support teachers in this endeavour.